Construction Industry Trends in the Western States

 Resilience to Natural Disasters

-No one is immune to natural disasters, whether you live on the West Coast, East Coast or somewhere in between.
-While many people recognize the construction industry plays a role in post-disaster efforts, it’s becoming more apparent they play a much more significant part than rebuilding communities.
+No one is immune to natural disasters, whether you live on the West Coast, East Coast, or somewhere in between.
+While many people recognize the construction industry trends play a role in post-disaster efforts, it’s becoming more apparent they play a much more significant part than rebuilding communities.
 As an owner or manager of a construction business, your efforts can help mitigate both property loss and the loss of human life after these devastating events.

 You can prepare for natural disasters by partnering with organizations that specialize in designing structures to withstand the violent forces of nature.
 It’s vital to research how buildings withstand certain storms by looking at the material you use.
 Construction companies can team up with organizations that implement tests, such as The Wood Truss Council of America’s Structural Building Components Research Institute.

 The center duplicates the effects of severe weather on materials by mimicking wind, snow, rain, etc. To make sure you are using appropriate materials to withstand conditions, partner with a materials testing company.
 You can include their methods to assist in preparing for future natural disasters by protecting buildings.

 Disaster resilience is a trend in the construction industry, where a need for partnerships between private sectors and insurance loss prevention experts exist as well.
 Together, everyone can calculate detailed risks, conclude how to attain resiliency, and reduce the effects of natural disasters.